corintxt/AFP-map/AFP data blog.md

 From this example, we can infer that each office needs to be stored as a `type: Feature` with the location name and its latitude-longitude coordinates.
 By further reading the GeoJSON specification, we learn that all of the offices together should be grouped as a feature collection.

-We can do this with the following Python script:
+We can do this by writing a Python script:
 ```python
 import json
 import requests